swainechen/chenlab-training/websites/gis-aws/content/05-DownloadDatafromS3/04-DownloadFromS3.md

 tags = ["tutorial", "aws console", "ec2"]
 +++

-Now that you have access to shared S3 buckets we are now ready to downlod data from S3 buckets to your machine.
+Now that you have access to shared S3 buckets we are now ready to download data from S3 buckets to your machine.

 1. Run the command to list all the S3 buckets